jinaduuthman/Feature-engineering-selection/README.md

 • lot depth This is the depth of the lot in feet.
 • age of roof This is the age of the roof in years.
 • miles to school This is the number of miles to the nearest elementary school.

+The code will be run with below: python3 analysis.py data.csv python3 prediction.py data.csv